Flotomate/product_docs/source/knowledge-management/introduction-knowledge-management.rst

 Incidents, Solving Problems, and implementing Changes.

-The primary outcome of Knowledge Management is the creation of a central repository, which we refer to as Knowledge in Flotomate.
+The primary outcome of Knowledge Management is the creation of a central repository, which we refer to as Knowledge in Motadata.
 The purpose of Knowledge is to capture and share information that would assist in performing IT Service Operations.